parea-ai/parea-langchain-rag-redis-tutorial/README.md

 redis-stack-server
 ```

-Then, from the root directory run ingest-docs use the CLI helper to load your data into Redis.
+Then, from the root directory run ingest-docs using the CLI helper to load your data into Redis.

 ```shell
 python main.py --ingest-docs